top of page

-Located at Camp Nomad, the Serai Residency is an annual 3 week retreat for artists, writers, educators, community workers, and peacebuilders from across the Global South.
+Located at Nomad Eco-Retreat, the Serai Residency is a 3 week retreat for artists, writers, educators, and changemakers across the Global South.

 Across South and West Asia, the concept of a Serai goes back centuries.
 Constructed as gestures of hospitality for travellers, a serai is many things to many people: a rest house, place for pause, a place for gathering and sharing, a warm meal and time to replenish, a quiet moment in an ongoing journey.

-The Serai Retreat and Residency seeks to offer this mix of rest, companionship, and nurture to artists, writers, educators, community workers and peace-builders from across the Global South.
+The Serai Residency seeks to offer this mix of rest, companionship, and nurture to artists, writers, educators, and changemakers from across the Global South.
 We seek to be a place where folks can gather in community, share their journeys, deepen their work, and find new friendships; just as much, we strive to offer a sanctuary where folks can be alone if they choose, can daydream, can experience wonder and rest and deep communion with nature.

 Ultimately, we seek to offer a place of pause and connection, with all the possibilities therein, and then to support our guests as they dig deep into their work of building a just and joyful world.